 \section{Introduction}

-Model selection is an ``umbrella term'' that refers to different important statistical problems, with a significant influence on drawn conclusions.
-First, any parametric or semiparametric model has to be validated theoretically, most often by statistical tests, inducing the field of ``specification testing''.
-In this work, we will consider models that specify the law of a Data Generating Process (DGP), i.e., we consider models of probability distributions.
-Thus, a model, say $\Mc$, is assimilated to a family of distributions $\Mc:=\{P_\alpha,\alpha \in \Theta_\alpha\}$, where $\Theta_\alpha$ denotes some index set.
-The ``true'' underlying law of the DGP is denoted by $P$.
+Model selection is an ``umbrella term'' that refers to different important statistical problems.
+Any parametric or semiparametric model has to be theoretically validated, most often by statistical tests, inducing the field of ``specification testing''.
+In this work, we will consider models that specify the law of a Data Generating Process (DGP), i.e., we consider models of probability measures.
+Thus, a model, say $\Mc$, is associated with a family of probability measures $\Mc:=\{P_\alpha,\alpha \in \Theta_1\}$, where $\Theta_1$ denotes some set of parameters.
+The true underlying law of the DGP is denoted by $P$.
 The empirical law of a sample of $n$ i.i.d.\ observations from $P$ is denoted $\Pb_n$.
 To obtain consistent specification tests, it is necessary to measure the distance between a suggested model and the true underlying DGP.
-This is commonly done in terms of a semi-metric $\pi$ between probability distributions.
+This is commonly done in terms of a semi-metric $\pi$ between probability measures.
 The distance between the model $\Mc$ and the law $P$ of the DGP is then defined as

 This definition allows to conduct a hypothesis test of